 His total vote was ahead of some of the most influential figure in Europe including former Manchester United chief executive David Gill.

-Last month Delaney said his UEFA remuneration for 2018, thought to be a six-figure sum, was donated back to the FAI on a voluntary basis, but that information only emerged on the back of the news of the €100,000 bridging loan.
+In March this year, Delaney said his UEFA remuneration for 2018, thought to be a six-figure sum, was donated back to the FAI on a voluntary basis, but that information only emerged on the back of the news of the €100,000 bridging loan.

 Martin O’Neill’s departure last November brought Irish football under more scrutiny and the dual announcement of Mick McCarthy and Stephen Kenny was one more move by Delaney to keep on ticking on.